The Best Halloween The Town Ever Had

 “You have a flair for language… you could be a writer,” Rita said wryly.

-“Is that some smart-ass showing?”
+“You got some smart-ass showing….”
 Jack squinted at her, then continued.
 “The now 17-year-old Tommy, not the sharpest pencil in the box but a good kid, was on the fringe of being one of the JDs.

 “Frustrated from living at the whim of old Mrs. Kreider, who had taken him in during the war, she’d proved she’d done it for less than charitable kindness.
 Tommy was pretty much an indentured servant.
 Mrs. Kreider worked him hard.